EOP-OMB/federal-program-inventory/website/_program/TC.124.md

 authorizations: []
 beneficiary_types: []
 categories:
-- 'Tax Expenditures - Education, Training, Employment, and Social Services '
+- Tax Expenditures - Education, Training, Employment, and Social Services
 cfda: TC.124
 fiscal_year: '2022'
 grants_url: null
 is_subpart_f: null
 layout: program
-objective: Under the baseline tax system, all compensation, including dedicated payments and in-kind benefits, would be included in taxable income.
-Dedicated payments and in-kind benefits represent accretions to wealth that do not differ materially from cash wages.
-In contrast, the Tax Code allows an exclusion from a clergyman’s taxable income for the value of the clergyman’s housing allowance or the rental value of the clergyman’s parsonage.
+objective: The baseline tax system would not allow credits for particular activities, investments, or industries.
+In contrast, the Tax Code provides small businesses (less than $1 million in gross receipts or fewer than 31 full-time employees) a 50 percent credit for expenditures in excess of $250 to remove access barriers for disabled persons.
+The credit is limited to $5,000.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":10000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":10000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":10000000.0}]'
 outlays: null
 permalink: /program/TC.124.html
 popular_name: ''